The Ultimate Travel Guide to Beirut, Lebanon

 Café Hamra is, of course, located in Hamra Street.
 And an excellent choice for a ‘shopping break’ as well as a longer meal or breakfast.
 They have an ample menu of Lebanese specialties, and the half-open half-closed venue makes for a pleasant stay.
 Try to get a table in the open backspace and help yourself to the salad buffet.

 If you fancy Thai cuisine for a change, try Jai Restaurant.

 Things to do and see

-Many Beirutis start their day with a run or jog along the Corniche and you might opt for the same.
+Many Beirutis start their day with a run or jog along the Corniche, and you might opt for the same.
 Admire the landmark Pigeon Rock, often compared to Capri and the (expensive) new and elegant apartment buildings which have sprung up on the opposite side.
 Have breakfast in one of the many cafes which line the promenade and be prepared for a treat.
-It’s the most important meal of the day, so expect all kind of bread and labneh, cheeses, fried eggs, chickpeas, eggplant and much more.
+It’s the most important meal of the day, so expect all kinds of bread and labneh, cheeses, fried eggs, chickpeas, eggplant, and much more.

-Next is the National Museum, a huge building documenting the 5000 years of history which make up the background of Beirut, one of the oldest cities in the world.
+Next is the National Museum, a huge building documenting the 5000 years of history, which make up Beirut’s background, one of the oldest cities in the world.

 What makes Beirut so appealing are the many different districts with their own architecture and atmosphere.
 The mile-long Hamra street with shops and boutiques of every kind was once Beirut’s most famous street.

 Visit the pedestrian zone around Nejmeh Square, the Place de l’Etoile, and, of course, Zokak el Blat, the souk.
 The old one was destroyed during the civil war, just one archway has been left standing.
 The new building is the venue of the most famous designer brands in the world.
 A giant Luis Vuitton case is even a piece of modern street art!
 Many more sculptures and works of art are to be found everywhere in Beirut.